simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 The debugger allows to select the *needle* image from the [reference_folder](https://eficode.github.io/robotframework-imagehorizonlibrary/doc/ImageHorizonLibrary.html):

-{{< image src="ihl-skimage-pr-debug-selectimage.png" position="center" alt="example dialogue" position="center"  title="Image Title" >}}
+{{< image src="ihl-skimage-load-img.png" >}}

-Below of that the window has two panels:

-* left panel: `Strategy PyAutoGUI`
-* right panel: `Strategy skimage`

-Each of the panels has a button `Detect reference image`.
-This button triggers the image recognition with the respective strategy, either `pyautogui` or `skimage`.
+Below of that there are two sections for both strategies with a button `Detect reference image` and a handful of sliders for different parameters:

-{{< image src="images/post/ihl-skimage-pr-simage-with-args.png" >}}
+{{< image src="ihl-skimage-sections.png" >}}

+When you click this button the debugger will try to detect the reference image with the according strategy on the current desktop.
+It will do it exactly like during a keyword execution like `Wait For`.

-The viewer in the lower area of the window shows the needle image and, left of that, a thumbnail image of the current ***haystack* image with all matching regions** (here: one single match = windows menu button):
+The viewer in the lower area of the window shows the needle image and, left of that, a thumbnail image of the current ***haystack* image with all matching regions**:

-{{< image src="images/post/ihl-skimage-pr-results.png" >}}
+{{< image src="ihl-skimage-imageviewer.png" >}}

+The debugger UI gives you answers to two important questions:

+- **How many matches?** - Up to now, you were in the dark here.
+In case of multiple (equal) matches the library always takes the first one - without any warning.
+There is no guarantee that this order won't change.
+"**Matches found**" helps to decide whether it is better to search first for an unique "fixed point" and to navigate from there with relative keywords like `Click To The Right Of`.
+- **How is the detection quality?** - Up to now it was difficult to find a proper value for `confidence`.
+"**Max.
+Peak Value**" indicates the percentage of matching pixels in the *best* matching region.
+This eases fine-tuning of `confidence` a lot.

+As soon as you are satisfied with the settings, you can copy/paste the keyword `Set Strategy` into the Robot test file.

+---

 After the click on "**Edge detection debugger**" things get really interesting: it opens another window which shows *needle* and *haystack* images **before and after the edge detection**.
 The viewer also allows to zoom into the images in order to inspect the regions:

-{{< image src="images/post/ihl-skimage-pr-figure.png" >}}
+{{< image src="ihl-skimage-detaildebugger.png"  >}}

 Thanks to this visual feedback, `confidence` (and in case of skimage also `sigma`, `low_threshold` and `high_threshold`) can now be adjusted in a way that preferably only one single match can be achieved.

-If a proper setting was found, the appropriate keyword including its arguments is ready to be copied and pasted right into the Robot Framework test code:

-{{< image src="images/post/ihl-skimage-pr-command.png" >}}

 {{< notice "info" >}}
   "Matches" are only counted if the found area contains more similar pixels than set by `confidence`.
 Even if you see more than one match while debugging, the strategy always returns only the coordinates of the *best match* during test execution.